selcukkubur/katfukui.com/_posts/2018-01-26-pourover-setup.md

   [How to Make Coffee: The Science Behind the Bean](http://amzn.to/2DRGvpq)
   <br>I wanted to know more about the history and scientific breakdown of what makes coffee so great!

+  <h2 class="dib bb b--light-yellow mt4" style="line-height:0.6;border-width:8px">Beans!</h2>

+  And of course, the fun stuff: beans!
+When you're just starting out, be aware that it's all a learning process.
+Don't be discouraged if you can't quite develop the flavor profiles printed on the bag. 😄 Some notes here:
+  * When trying to tweak the taste of your pourovers, remember to adjust the grind size of your beans.
+Too bitter?
+Try a courser grind.
+Too sour or flat?
+Try a finer grind.
+  * Buy beans from your local roastery!
+Build relationships and ask your baristas for brewing advice.
+If you're in the east bay, beans I've been liking are [Aka Coffee](https://www.aka.coffee) and [Bicycle Oakland](https://www.bicyclecoffeeco.com).

+  Enjoy your coffee! ☕
 </div>

 {{ end-block }}